ceford/cefjdemos-data-jdm-help-en/articles/menu-items-common/menu-item-article-options.md

 * Select any **Site Menu** from the Administrator menu.
 * Select the **New** button from the Toolbar.
-* Select an Article menu item type that has an *Options* tab.
+* Select any Article menu item type that has an *Options* tab.
 * Select the **Options** tab.

 ## Screenshot